prestodb/presto-yarn/README.md

 yarn.memory in resources.json declares the amount of memory to ask for in YARN containers.
 It should be defined for each component, COORDINATOR and WORKER based on the expected memory consumption, measured in  MB.
 A YARN cluster is usually configured with a minimum container allocation, set in yarn-site.xml by the configuration parameter yarn.scheduler.minimum-allocation-mb.
 It will also have a maximum size set in yarn.scheduler.maximum-allocation-mb.
 Asking for more than this will result in the request being rejected.

-The presto_jvm_heapsize property defined in appConfig.json, is used by the Presto JVM itself.
+The heapsize defined as -Xmx of jvm_args in appConfig.json, is used by the Presto JVM itself.
 Slider suggests that the value of yarn.memory must be bigger than this heapsize.
 The value of yarn.memory MUST be bigger than the heap size allocated to any JVM and Slider suggests using atleast 50% more appears to work, though some experimentation will be needed.

 In addition, set other memory specific properties ```presto_query_max_memory``` and ```presto_query_max_memory_per_node``` in appConfig.json as you would set the properties ```query.max-memory``` and ```query.max-memory-per-node``` in Presto's config.properties.